-The latest development in DNSSEC key management appeared with BIND 9.16, and is the full integration of key management into named.
+Since BIND 9.16, key management is fully integrated ingo named.
 Managing the signing process and rolling of these keys has been described in Easy-Start Guide for Signing Authoritative Zones and is not repeated here.
 A few points are worth noting, though: